 Photo by Billie Cohen

-Angkor Archeological Park, Siem Reap
+Angkor Archaeological Park, Siem Reap

 More than 1 million people visit Angkor Archaeological Park every year, and it never feels more crowded than at sunrise in front of Angkor Wat, the showpiece temple of the whole shebang.
 But no matter how many photos I’d seen of that moment, my heart still swelled when the sun sparked on those sandcastle turrets—and it was partly because of all the strangers I was sharing it with.
-We’d all schlepped here, at 5:30 in the morning, in 100-plus heat, to witness the same mini miracle people watched when this complex was built 1,000 years ago.
+We’d all schlepped here, at 5:30 in the morning, in 100-plus heat, to witness the same mini-miracle people watched when this complex was built 1,000 years ago.
 Sue me if I get a little choked up at humanity being suitably awed and filled with wonder.

-Visit during the green season, late May through early September, for the best chance of avoiding crowds.
+How to avoid the crowds: Visit during the green season, late May through early September, for the best chance of avoiding crowds.
 It usually only rains in the afternoon, which means you’ll have all morning (the coolest part of the day anyway) to explore.
 Also, don’t overlook the other temples in the park: for instance, moss-covered crumbling Ta Nei, the unfinished sandstone Ta Keo, or Bayon with its smiling stone faces.
 With the right guide, you can clamber around many of them without another soul in sight.
-I recommend AboutAsia, a Siem Reap–based company founded by an Oxford-trained scientist who studies tourist routes through the park in order to avoid them with his own clients.
-My guide took me to Ta Prohm—the famous one with the giant tree roots straddling its crumbling walls—right when the park opened, and we entered via the little-used north gate.
-Most people will come through the east gate around midmorning, so we had the place to ourselves for quite a while. —Billie Cohen, freelance travel writer and editor
+I recommend AsiaDesk, a company founded by an Asia-based couple who have decades of experience organizing bespoke trips in the region.
+My guide took me to Ta Prohm (the famous one with the giant tree roots straddling its crumbling walls) right when the park opened, and we entered via the little-used north gate.
+Most people will come through the east gate around midmorning, so we had the place to ourselves for quite a while. —BC

 The Grand Canyon is even prettier after it snows.